-Trekking Torres del Paine is very popular, precisely, because it is not necessary to be an elite athlete to do it, but it is enough to have the desire, the necessary equipment and a good physical condition, to face the 71km distance, You can travel between 4 and 6 days.
-Depending on the pace you want to take and the weather, which as you know, it is very capricious.
+Trekking Torres del Paine is very popular, precisely because it is not necessary to be an elite athlete to do it since it is enough to have the desire to explore, good equipment and a good physical condition to face the 71km distance.
+You can complete the trip in 4 to 6 days, depending on your pace and the weather conditions, which as you know, is very unpredictable.

-The W Trek, you can do it in a self-guided way, since the park has well-defined trails and signs that indicate where you are going.
-However, it is recommended to be accompanied by a guide or take a Tour to avoid getting lost in this immense park of almost 280,000 hectares.
+You can do the W Trek in a self-guided way since the park has well-defined trails and signs that indicate where you are going.
+However, it is advised to go accompanied by a guide or to take a Tour to avoid getting lost in this immense park of almost 280,000 hectares.

-Other options of Tours, such as the Gray Experience, with a 5-day itinerary, which includes trekking through Paine and Gray Lake, hike to the Ascencio Valley, from where the river of the same name is observed, until arriving, crossing the valley, to the refuge Chilean.
-Lenga's native forests will accompany us until the beginning of the glacier moraine.
-From this point we will walk an hour until we reach the viewpoint of the towers.
-The views of the Gray glacier will be a must for this experience, in which we can even do an ice excursion for 3 hours.
+Other tour options, such as the Gray Experience, a 5-day circuit, includes trekking through Paine and Gray Lake, hike to the Ascencio Valley, where the river of the same name can be observed, and the Chilean refuge, across the valley.
+Native Lenga tree forests will keep you company until the beginning of the Moraine Glacier.
+From this point, we will walk an hour until we reach the lookout of the towers.
+The views of the Gray glacier are a must-see for this experience, in which we can even do an ice hike excursion for 5 hours.

-In Antares, we strive to deliver the best service we can and our goal is to be one of the best tour agencies in Patagonia and South America.
-We have 20 offering the best excursions and tours to our passengers, lovers of adventure and nature.
-We care above all in meeting your expectations and preferences, to make your stay and trek in Torres del Paine and the Refugio Paine Grande something unforgettable.
-We always ensure your safety and put a lot of emphasis on the care of this biosphere reserve.
-Together with the best team of experts, we will accompany you from day one, in this amazing adventure surrounded by granite peaks, in one of the most beautiful and remote places in the world.
+At Antares, we strive to deliver the best service we can and our goal is to be one of the best tour operators in Patagonia and South America.
+We have been offering the best excursions and tours to our lovers of adventure and nature for over 20 years.
+We care heartily about meeting your expectations and preferences, to make your stay and trek in Torres del Paine something unforgettable.
+We always ensure your safety and put a high emphasis on the care and respect of this biosphere reserve.
+Together, with the best team of experts, we will accompany you from day one in this amazing adventure, in one of the most beautiful and remote places in the world.

 In Southern Chile, in the Patagonia region, the Torres del Paine are the unique 3 granite peaks of the Paine range of mountains or Paine Massif.
 From delegated right they are called Torres d’Agostini, Torres Central and Torres Monzino.
 They extend approximately 2,500 metres (8,200 feet) above water level, and are signed up with by the Cuernos del Paine.
 The location likewise boasts valleys, rivers such as the Paine, lakes, and glaciers.
 The popular lakes consist of Grey, Pehoé, Nordenskiöld, and Sarmiento.
 The glaciers, consisting of Grey, Pingo and Tyndall, come from the Southern Patagonia Ice Field.
 In this remote location, Torres del Paine National Park belongs to the National System of Protected Forested Areas of Chile (in Spanish it is known as Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile).
 In 2013, it determined to be roughly 181,414 hectares in size.
 It is among the biggest and most frequented parks in Chile.
 The park averages around 252,000 tourists and visitors a year, of which 54 percent are foreign travelers, who originate from numerous nations all over the world.
 It is likewise part of completion of the World Route, a picturesque path for world travelers.
 The park is among the 11 safeguarded locations of the Magallanes Region and Chilean Antarctica (together with 4 national forests, 3 nationwide reserves, and 3 nationwide monoliths).
 Together, the secured forested locations consist of about 51 percent of the land of the area (6,728,744 hectares).
 Torres del Paine National Park (Referred to in the Spanish language as: Parque Nacional Torres del Paine) is a national forest including mountains, glaciers, lakes, and rivers in southern Chilean Patagonia.
 The Cordillera del Paine is the focal point of the park.
 It depends on a shift location in between the Magellanic sub-polar forests and the Patagonian Steppes.
 The park lies 112 kilometers (70 miles) north of Puerto Natales and 312 kilometers (194 miles) north of Punta Arenas.
 The park borders Bernardo O’Higgins National Park to the west and the Los Glaciares National Park to the North in Argentine area.
 Paine suggests “blue” in the native Tehuelche (Aonikenk) language and is noticable PIE-nay.